protomock/mock-injector/README.md

 `mock(filepath)` - injects the mock of the dependency for the subject.

+`mock.inject(filepath, object)` - injects the mock of the dependency for the subject.

 Check the example folder to see the implementation and test together.